ikhsanurasidb/water-quality-monitoring-final/README.md

 - Upload sketch Controller.ino to tour Arduino.

 ## 3. Web Based Monitoring
-Untuk menggunakan ini anda harus sudah menginstall <a href="https://nodejs.org/en/download/package-manager">Node.js</a>
+To use this, you should install <a href="https://nodejs.org/en/download/package-manager">Node.js</a>

 First, run the development server: